Amrita Institute Of Medical Sciences (AIMS)

 There are many clubs and societies in the Amrita Institute Of Medical Sciences (AIMS) such as the art club, music, and drama societies that conduct intra- faculty competitions.
 There is a movie club as well which shows an English or Hindi movie every Sunday.
 People who are close to nature can join the society named ‘Green Friends’ and there is a lot of volunteer work going on as well.

 Student Life at Amrita Institute Of Medical Sciences (AIMS)

 After the nerve raking admission process and months and months of hard work is paid off, the student feels relieved.
 Yes, you have achieved great but getting into a medical university is like a marathon, if you are in the lead that does not mean you stop running, you have to keep up the hard work and the stamina to stay in the lead.

 To help you to cope up with university life here are some heads up and a few guidelines.

 The moment your studies start you should make a schedule according to the importance of different subjects.
 Managing time especially in university is an art all should master as you have to study daily.
 Failing to manage time can lead to missed deadlines or marks which can have an adverse impact on your health.
 Make a schedule or a to-do list for everyday tasks and never leave a task for the next day.
 Keep track of all your classes, tests, and assignments and perform and prepare them as soon as possible.

 Self Study and Group Study

-As mentioned before university is all about self-study and group studies, however, students cannot impart knowledge as efficiently as a teacher can and to solve those problems internet has blessed us with Dr. Najeeb.
+As mentioned before university is all about self-study and group studies, however, students cannot impart knowledge as efficiently as a teacher can, and to solve those problems the internet has blessed us with Dr. Najeeb.

 Best of luck!